Dear Parents and Carers

 We will be learning about the human body and our five senses, describing, and comparing animals and learning about carnivores, herbivores and omnivores.

 Children will learn to mark make using a range of materials and carefully observe their features to create a self-portrait.
 They will also be looking at and discussing the work of different artists.

 PE will be taught on a Friday by our specialist PE teacher, Mr Maher.
 Please ensure children come into school wearing their full school uniform, they will change into their PE kits in class.
 Please ensure all uniform is clearly labelled including school bags and PE kits.
 Children must have an OLOG t-shirt, blue shorts, navy blue tracksuit bottoms and black trainers or plimsolls.

 The children will use drawing and painting apps on the iPads.

-We are looking forward to working with your child and encourage you to check their book bag regularly for upcoming events and important information.
+Please find attached to this letter the Year 1 Expectations for reading, writing and maths and reading comprehension questions.
+We encourage you to check their book bag regularly for upcoming events and important information.

 School email: email@example.com